faizmokhtar/faizmokhtar.com/content/posts/how-to-have-multiple-screen-previews-in-swiftui.md.md

   - swiftui
 comments: true
 ---
-Today I learned that you can actually create multiple screen previews in SwiftUI.
+Today I learned that you can actually create multiple Xcode screen previews in SwiftUI.

 Assuming you have a SwiftUI `View` named `ContentView`.
 In the `PreviewProvider`, create a `Group` and init multiple childs `ContentView()` inside it.
 For example: